-Our agency has the privilege and responsibility to raise funds for organizations from around the world that are doing amazing work.
+Our agency has the privilege and responsibility to raise funds for organizations from around the world that do amazing work.
 We learn the organization’s voice, analyze their donor database, develop a multi-channel fundraising strategy, remove the friction points for giving, and much more.

 One of the essential components is writing an appeal that will inspire the giving response to sustain the crucial programs of our clients.
 There are certain criteria that must be met in order for the appeal to be effective.

-I would like to share a checklist that you can use to check your next appeal letter against before sending.
+I would like to share a checklist that you can use to check your next appeal letter against before you send it.

 >> Have you outlined a compelling problem and a solution?

-The first few sentences need to grab the reader’s attention by speaking to their values and presenting a compelling reason to respond.
+The first few sentences need to grab the reader’s attention.
+Speak to their values and present a compelling reason to respond.
 The problem or need that you want help with needs to be very clear.